 Let Rm,1 denote the modification region whereby units located in this region modified their technology in the first period.
 We depicted this region in Figure 2b.
 Firms located in region Rm,1 – the region in green in Figure 2b – earn highest quasi-rents when adopting the pollution abatement technology in the first period.
 The units that modify the technology in the first period are the relative dirty but efficient units.
 The model predicts that if the proposed U.S. Environmental Protection Agency’s proposal for regulating coal-fired power plants is enacted, it will lead to inefficient coal plants shutting down, but the relatively efficient plants will shift to more environmentally benign technologies.

 Figure 2b.
 Survival region and the early adopters under a tax

-B2.
-The intensity upper bound

-Using this alternative specification, we assessed the efficacy of a pollution restriction to contain aggregate pollution below a predetermined target.
-The restriction considered is an upper bound on pollution per unit of output, that is, the pollution per unit of output cannot surpass θj,i where subscript i denotes period i∈{1,2} and subscript j denotes party j∈{A,B}.
-We assumed that the upper bound can be enforced without cost.

-We modified Eq.
-(1) to include an upper bound on pollution per unit of output and identified early adopters (i.e., characterized firms that adopted the clean technology in period 1).
-To this end, we first depicted units’ quasi-rents, as below.

-Quasi-rents of units that adopted the clean technology in the first period and remained active in the second period: